-Symptoms of ringworm
+The symptoms of ringworm include:

 Skin that’s reddened, flaky and scaly

 What does ringworm look like?

+Ringworm rashes can appear anywhere on the body, including the face, neck, back and groin.
 Sometimes ringworm affects the scalp.
 If this happens, there can be patchy areas of hair loss where the rash is.

-How to treat ringworm
+How is ringworm treated?

-When to see a GP
+When should I talk to a doctor?

-- If you’re unsure if the rash you have is ringworm or not
+You’re unsure if the rash you have is ringworm or not

-- If you’ve used an antifungal cream for two weeks and the rash is not improving
+You’ve used an antifungal cream for two weeks and the rash is not improving

-- If you have ringworm rashes affecting your scalp and it’s causing hair loss
+You have ringworm rashes affecting your scalp and it’s causing hair loss

-- If you have a medical condition causing a weakened immune system, or are taking medication which suppresses the immune system.
+You have a medical condition causing a weakened immune system, or are taking medication which suppresses the immune system.

 - Reviewed by:

-Lead GP at Livi
+- Dr Bryony Henderson, Lead GP at Livi